Skip to main content

 In order to monitor and protect ape populations and other key wildlife, WWF is supporting local community anti-poaching patrols or “PAMWIL.”
 These local patrollers conduct field assessments to help estimate orangutan populations and identify hotspots of illegal activities, including logging or poaching.
 WWF has provided PAMWIL with training to more efficiently and effectively collect data during field assessments and patrols using the Spatial Monitoring and Reporting Tool (SMART).

-Supporting local communities is essential to the success of conservation efforts and WWF is also working with local communities to develop sustainable business models for agricultural opportunities, like coffee agroforestry, rubber extraction, and honey production.
+Supporting local communities is essential to the success of conservation efforts, and WWF is also working with local communities to develop sustainable business models for agricultural opportunities, like coffee agroforestry, rubber extraction, and honey production.
 These diversified opportunities provide additional economic opportunities for local communities so that they are less reliant on extracting natural resources.

 WWF’s Elly Allies initiative strives to reverse the downward trajectory of elephant populations in Southeast Asia and China and promote a future in which key populations of elephants are thriving, habitat loss and fragmentation are reduced, and people and elephants live side by side in a sustainable way.
 In partnership with governments, private companies, and communities living in close proximity to wild elephant populations, this initiative seeks to build significant momentum for elephant conservation in this region.
-Indonesia and Malaysia are two of eight Asian elephant range countries under this initiative.
+Indonesia and Malaysia are two of the eight Asian elephant range countries under this initiative.

 WWF engages in Bornean and Sumatran elephant conservation through research, forest management guidance, and ongoing monitoring.
 One key aspect of WWF’s work is advocating for sustainable logging practices, which allow elephants to thrive in selectively harvested forests.

-In Sabah, Malaysia, 60% of elephant habitat has been converted other land uses, primarily agriculture, over the last 40 years.
+In Sabah, Malaysia, 60% of elephant habitat has been converted to other land uses, primarily agriculture, over the last 40 years.
 Elephants move through or live in plantations due to the resulting habitat loss and fragmentation.
 As they move from one fragmented forest into another, they can damage the crops within plantations and experience conflict with plantation workers.

 WWF collaborates with plantation operators to establish wildlife corridors and build strategic fencing to connect forest patches through plantations.
 This facilitates elephant and other wildlife movement between natural forest areas while minimizing crop damage—and therefore financial loss—to plantations.
 These efforts help reduce human-elephant conflict, which provides benefits to both plantation operations and endangered species like Bornean elephants.